 Adani power was the world’s first company to set up a coal-based supercritical thermal power project.
 It was set up in Mundra in December 2010.
 Moreover, this project was registered under the Clean Development Mechanism (CDM) of the Kyoto protocol.
 Similarly, a project in Godda, Jharkhand will export power from India to Bangladesh.
 The company has more than 7000 MW capacity power plants in the making.
 These projects are planned across Jharkhand, Madhya Pradesh, Gujarat, Rajasthan and Karnataka.

 Adani Power accounts for around 6% of the capacity created in India’s multi-decade coal and lignite-based power generation sector.
 In addition, it accounts for 16% of all the investments made by the private sector in India’s power generation sector.

 It has co-signed a power supply agreement with Madhya Pradesh Power Management Company Ltd in FY21.
 Its long-term power purchase agreements account for 74% of the company’s gross capacity.
 Further, the average life of these agreements was 18.5 years at the close of FY21.

 Tata Power is present across the entire power value chain.
 It is India’s largest integrated power company.
 This includes conventional & renewable energy, power services, and next-generation customer solutions including solar rooftops, EV charging stations, and home automation.

 “Clean, cheap and abundant power is one the basic ingredients for the economic progress of a city, state or country.”–Sri Jamsetji Tata, Founder, Tata Group

 Tata Power was the first company to set up India’s first hydroelectric power stations in 1915.
 It was known as Tata electric then.
-It has 13,515 MW of generation capacity together with its subsidiaries & joint entities.
-About 34% of which comes from clean energy sources.
+It has 14,076 MW of generation capacity together with its subsidiaries & joint entities.
+About 34% of this comes from clean energy sources.